The landlord is reponsible for:

 - obtaining an Energy Performance Certificate (EPC)

-To find out more information on landlord responsibilities, please use the links below:
+To read more information on landlord responsibilities, go to:

 - Landlord registration scheme